 Goals and objectives are action-oriented statements that are derived from the problem and vision statements.
 Goals are broad descriptions of how Link21 can address elements of the problem statement, achieve elements of the vision statement, and deliver benefits across the Megaregion.
 Each goal is then broken down into more specific, lower-level outcomes known as objectives.
 These goals and objectives were developed based on the aspirations of agencies across the Megaregion and input from stakeholders and the general public.

 The Link21 goals and objectives are summarized in Figure 3-2.
-A plain text version of Figure 3-2 is provided at the end of this document.

 Figure 3-2.
 Link21 Goals and Objectives